econoalchemist/Foundation-Passport/09 MultiSig.md

   <img width="450" src="assets/sparrow60.png">
 </p>

-You'll see one of the two required signatures populate in Sparrow Walet.
+You'll see one of the two required signatures populate in Sparrow Wallet.
 Now you can sign with the Passport by pressing the <kbd>Show QR</kbd> button in Sparrow Wallet.
 An animated series of QR codes will be displayed in a pop up window.

 ![](assets/sparrow61.png)
 ![](assets/sparrow62.png)